(Formerly "Phil's SNOBOL4 Resources")

 Mark Emmer's SNOBOL4/SPITBOL Page Includes sources for the Snocone preprocessor, the Catspaw SPITBOL Product Spec Sheet/price list PDF file (includes reprints of Gimpel's classic "Orange Book"), SPITBOL Manual PDF file, Free 16-bit SNOBOL4+ for DOS.

 Once upon a time SNOBOL4+ was Catspaw's flagship product, and the more limited Vanilla SNOBOL4 was the limited but free version of the product.
-SNOBOL4+ does not come with a manual, but Vanilla SNOBOL4 comes with excellent documentation.
+SNOBOL4+ was not released with a manual, but Vanilla SNOBOL4 comes with excellent documentation.

 The following are historic implementations which are available on the Web: